amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 - Spring Boot Starter Actuator (only to visualize the loaded properties)
 - Spring Boot Starter Data JPA (for database communication)

 Next, we will use the Spring Cloud AWS Secrets Manager dependency to fetch our secrets.
-Currently, it's not yet released for general availability but we will use the M2 version as of now.
+Currently, it's not yet released for general use but we will use the M2 version as of now.

 For this, we will use the Spring Cloud AWS dependency management to take care of our dependency versions.